MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 |Certum Trusted Network CA		                                    |4/15/2021|
 |COMODO ECC Certification Authority		                            |4/11/2021|

-### What alternatives to cross signed certificates are available for testing drivers?
+### What alternatives to cross-signed certificates are available for testing drivers?

 The following alternatives can be used: